A graphite-prism definition for Avogadro's "integer": Introduction

 The major problems with these choices are that: (i) simple-cubic carbon doesn't exist in nature, (ii) fcc carbon is at best rare\cite{Konyashin2006,Tapia2005}, (iii) none of these structures have naturally-occurring facets, during growth or cleavage, that lie on the (100) planes which bound these cubes, and (iv) symmetry does not dictate that the number of atoms in these structures is divisible by 12.

-We show here that none of these problems exist for the most stable form of carbon under standard conditions, namely hexagonal graphite.
-Moreover, graphite is constructed from graphene sheets whose controlled synthesis at the atomic-scale is likely to see great progress by nanotechnologists in the years ahead.
-If any macroscopic object will be possible to assemble from a chosen number of atoms in the decades ahead, this may be it.
+We show here that a good approximation (divisible by 12) is provided by hexagonal graphite prisms with $m$ graphene-layers having m-atom armchair edges where $m=51,150,060$.
+Graphite in turn is constructed from graphene sheets whose controlled synthesis at the atomic-scale is likely to see great progress by nanotechnologists in the years ahead.
+The atoms in an individual graphene sheet can already be counted\cite{Krivanek2010}, and by extension these structures in tube form may downstream allow one to generate macroscopic molar-standards whose accuracy is limited primarily by one's ability to cut off a well-defined length.